PanavMhatre/MASH/README.md

 **Overview**

 Welcome to my favorite game called Mash made from JS!
-This project serves as an introduction to basic web development using JS.
+MASH is game where you have different items and you random select (https://www.youtube.com/watch?v=iaZ9m39-BbE) This project serves as an introduction to basic web development using JS.
 I created a game using the console that you can follow through with.
 Hope you  can enjoy!
 To make it your own change the arrays to your items!!

 **Contributing**